KalinaLux/Dark-Flower/README.md

 # Dark-Flowering
-Practice for NFA -MS1 Dark Flowering A Guided Sound Escape designed to take us deep into the darkest, hidden, caverns of our subconscious, where we may pull out weeds and plant fruitful seeds…  Together we will terraform our cosmicbiome, heal, rest, restore and r ejuvenate when we need a time out~
+Practice for NFA -MS1 Dark Flowering A Guided Sound Escape designed to take us deep into the darkest, hidden, caverns of our subconscious, where we may pull out weeds and plant fruitful seeds…  Together we will terraform our cosmicbiome, heal, rest, restore and rejuvenate when we need a time out~
 .......